 The Berger Collection Educational Trust (BCET) was created in 1999 by the late William M. B. Berger, founder with his wife Bernadette Joan Johnson Berger of the Berger Collection of British art.
 The Trust was established to sponsor educational activities related to the Berger Collection and to the people, culture, and history the artworks portray.
 Since 1996 the collection has been administered by the Denver Art Museum, where a selection of works has been on display on a rotating basis.
 Artworks from the collection have been on view in institutions across America and abroad, including the J. Paul Getty Museum, Los Angeles, California; the Yale Center for British Art, New Haven, Connecticut; the British Library, National Portrait Gallery, and Tate Britain, London; and the Museo Thyssen-Bornemisza, Madrid.

-Current Trustees are Mr. Arthur Lipper III, chairman; Ms. Katherine M. B. Berger, Mr. David S. Hayes, Mrs. Cynthia L. Hayes, Mr. Daniel O’Leary, Dr. Timothy J. Standring, and Dr. John H. Wilson.
+Current Trustees are Ms. Katherine M. B. Berger, Mr. Mark Bessire, Mrs. Cynthia L. Hayes, Mr. David S. Hayes, and Mrs. Heather Nielsen.

 The William M. B. Berger Prize for British Art History